-Human-wildlife conflict can be broadly defined as when wildlife needs or behaviours pose real or perceived threats to human well-being, or vice versa (Madden 2004).
-In cities, factors related to wildlife that affect conflict include behaviour, health and exploitation of human resources, whereas factors related to humans that affect conflict include attitudes toward wildlife, activities and behaviours (Schell et al. 2020).
-Although human-coyote conflict includes the spread of zoonotic diseases and property damage (Catalano et al. 2012; Luong et al. 2020), its most common manifestation is the risk that coyotes present to the safety of humans and their pets (White & Gehrt 2009).
+Human-coyote conflict occurs when coyotes pose real or perceived threats to the well-being of humans or their pets (Madden 2004).
+In cities, factors related to coyotes and other wildlife that affect conflict include behaviour, health and exploitation of human resources, whereas factors related to humans that affect conflict include attitudes toward wildlife, activities and behaviours (Schell et al. 2020).
+Although human-coyote conflict includes the spread of zoonotic diseases and property damage (Catalano et al. 2012; Luong et al. 2020), its most common manifestation is the risk that coyotes pose to the safety of humans and their pets (White & Gehrt 2009).
 Coyote attacks on pets and humans are uncommon, but appear to be increasing (White & Gehrt 2009; Baker & Timm 2017).
-Coyotes will sometimes eat outdoor cats and small dogs (Poessel et al. 2017b; Nation & St. Clair 2019), and may behave territorially towards both cats and dogs, leading to attacks (Gehrt et al. 2013; Poessel et al. 2017b).
-Attacks on pets can endanger pet owners who may be bitten while intervening (Poessel et al. 2013), and these attacks can lower tolerance of the public towards coyotes (Draheim et al. 2013).
-Direct coyote attacks on humans are extremely rare, but when involving children they are more frequently predatory and cause serious injury (Carbyn 1989; White & Gehrt 2009; Baker & Timm 2017).
+Coyotes sometimes eat outdoor cats and small dogs (Poessel et al. 2017b; Nation & St. Clair 2019), and may behave territorially towards both cats and dogs, leading to attacks (Gehrt et al. 2013; Poessel et al. 2017b).
+Attacks on pets can endanger pet owners who may be bitten while intervening (Poessel et al. 2013) and these attacks can lower tolerance of the public towards coyotes (Draheim et al. 2013).
+Direct coyote attacks on humans are extremely rare, but attacks on children are typically predatory and cause serious injury (Carbyn 1989; White & Gehrt 2009; Baker & Timm 2017).
 Attacks on humans are the most severe form of conflict, and can generate substantial media attention and degradation of public tolerance towards urban coyotes (Alexander & Quinn 2011; Draheim et al. 2019).

-Human-coyote conflict is often measured retroactively from attacks (White & Gehrt 2009; Baker & Timm 2017; Poessel et al. 2017a), but understanding the actual and perceived risk that coyotes present to human well-being can also be highly informative.
-Coyote behaviour can indicate the real risk they present to humans, as a common precursor to attacks is increased boldness or aggression towards humans (Baker & Timm 2017).
-Urban coyote behaviour differs from rural conspecifics, and this is likely caused in part from repeated interactions with humans, reduced human persecution, and anthropogenic food conditioning (Schell et al. 2018; Breck et al. 2019; Young et al. 2019a).
-The perceived risk of coyotes to human well-being is another indicator of conflict, and although it may not align with the actual risk of an attack based on coyote behaviour, it indicates public tolerance towards coyotes, and, subsequently, acceptance of various forms of wildlife management and policy (Sponarski et al. 2018; Draheim et al. 2019).
-Human perceptions of risk are affected by a variety of individualized factors including past encounters with coyotes, previous knowledge of pet or human attacks, and broader wildlife value orientations (Draheim et al. 2013; Sponarski et al. 2016; Drake et al. 2020).
+Human-coyote conflict is often measured retroactively from attacks (White & Gehrt 2009; Baker & Timm 2017; Poessel et al. 2017a), but conflict potential can also be assessed from coyote behaviour or perceptions by people. .
+Conflict-prone coyote behaviour could includeincreased boldness or aggression towards humans and their pets (Baker & Timm 2017).
+In general, urban coyotes are bolder around people than rural animals, likely from repeated interactions with humans, reduced human persecution, and anthropogenic food conditioning (Schell et al. 2018; Breck et al. 2019; Young et al. 2019a).
+Conflict potential also relates to the risk people perceive of injury to themselves, children, or pets.
+Although these perceptions may not align with the actual risk of an attack based on coyote behaviour, they can indicate public tolerance towards coyotes, and, subsequently, acceptance of various forms of wildlife management and policy (Sponarski et al. 2018; Draheim et al. 2019).
+Human perceptions of risk are affected by past encounters with coyotes, previous knowledge of pet or human attacks, and broader wildlife value orientations (Draheim et al. 2013; Sponarski et al. 2016; Drake et al. 2020).
 Understanding changes in coyote behaviour towards humans and the human perception of coyotes enables proactive conflict mitigation, instead of limiting management to responsive action after attacks (Baker & Timm 2017).